devstream-io/devstream/docs/development/creating-a-plugin.md

 Each plugin needs to satisfy all the interfaces defined in the [plugin engine](https://github.com/devstream-io/devstream/blob/main/internal/pkg/pluginengine/plugin.go#L10).

 At the moment, there are 4 interfaces, which might be subject to change.
-Currently, the three interfaces are:
+Currently, the 4 interfaces are:

 - [`Create`](https://github.com/devstream-io/devstream/blob/main/internal/pkg/pluginengine/plugin.go#L12)
 - [`Read`](https://github.com/devstream-io/devstream/blob/main/internal/pkg/pluginengine/plugin.go#L13)